Facebook debuts Portal and Portal+ with AI-enhanced Messenger video calls and Amazon’s Alexa

 That’s far beyond competitors like Google Assistant, which makes phone calls with Duo, and video calls with the Alexa app.
 Skype calls for Echo Show are coming soon.

 To enrich experiences on and off video calls, Facebook will open a Portal App Store and introduce a software development kit that lets partners and third-party developers use Portal to create augmented reality experiences for kids and adults that can be used during video calls.
+One of the first AR experiences for video calls will be called Story Time.
+Story Time experiences available at launch include “Three Little Pigs,” “Five Little Monkeys,” and “Trouble Bubble.”

 As head of the Portal platform, Camargo will oversee the creation of third-party experiences for video calls and the Portal App Store.